 Thank you for the patience and support you have shown Alpine over the past weeks.
 Our current global health crisis makes us all long for the things we love about camp: community, connection, celebrating together, eating together, and making new friends.
 In the midst of this strange season, we have longed to offer boys the opportunity to return to the mountain or come for the first time, so Carter and I have exhausted all possible options with the hope we could open this summer.

 After much prayer, community dialogue, and conversations with experts – medical professionals, clinical counselors, camping advisors, and legal and insurance counsel – we have reached a very difficult decision.
-With great sadness, we are canceling Junior Camp, First Term, and Second Term this summer.
+With great sadness, we are canceling Junior Camp, First Term, and Second Term for the 2020 camp season.
 Our hearts are broken, but we are confident that this is the wisest decision for the health and safety of you and your boys, your extended families, our staff, and the hundreds of individual communities from which our campers come.

 Since 1959, Alpine has been a place where boys are free to be themselves – to run and play and build lifelong friendships.
 Camp is a place of relationship and connection, and social distancing almost 400 campers and staff living, playing, and eating in confined spaces is just not possible.
 Conversations with medical professionals about everything from testing to opening day procedures to infirmary protocols have confirmed our decision.

 Parents, you may get a range of emotions from your camper(s) when you share this news.
 We would encourage you that any of those are normal.
 The best thing we can do as parents is empathize, listen, and let them hold the loss in the moment.

 We’ve also posted a video addressed specifically to campers.